indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Setting Environment Variables

-indimail-mta can be fine tuned, configured using environment variables (> 200) of them.
+indimail-mta can be fine tuned, configured using environment variables (> 250) of them.
+This feature gives a significant edge to indimail-mta over qmail.
+It gives you the total flexibility to configure and customize indimail-mta.
 There are many methods of setting them.

 1. Setting them in variables directory.
 All indimail services are configured as supervised services in <u>/service</u> directory.
 Each of these services have a directory named named after the service and a subdir inside it named <u>variables</u>.
 In the <u>variables</u> directory, you just need to create a file to create an environment variable.
 The name of the environment variable is the filename and the value of the environment variable is the content of the file.
 An empty file, removes the environment variable.
 As an exercise, explore the directory <u>/service/qmail-smtpd.25/variables</u>.
 All IndiMail services use the program <b>envdir</b>(8) to set environment variables from the <u>variables</u> directory.
 You can have a link or a directory named .<u>dir</u> in the <u>variables</u> directory which points to another directory having environment variables.
 Using this you can recursively span across multiple directories and also do it safely because of a builtin check to prevent infinite recursion.

 2. Using environment directory <u>/etc/indimail/control/defaultqueue</u> - This is just like the supervise <u>variables</u> directory.
-The environment variables configured in this directory get used when calling <b>qmail-inject</b>, sendmail for injecting mails into the queue.
+The environment variables configured in this directory get used when calling <b>qmail-inject</b>, sendmail.
 Read the man page for <b>qmail-inject</b>.
 You can have a link or a directory named .<u>dir</u> in the <u>defaultqueue</u> directory which points to another directory having environment variables.
 Using this you can recursively span across multiple directories safely due to a builtin check to prevent infinite recursion.
+This directory gets skipped if you have the <b>QUEUE_BASE</b> environment variable set.

 3. Using environment directory <u>$HOME/.defaultqueue</u> - This is just like the supervise <u>variables</u> directory.
-The environment variables configured in this directory get used when calling <b>qmail-inject</b>, sendmail for injecting mails into the queue.
+The environment variables configured in this directory get used when calling <b>qmail-inject</b>, sendmail.
 Here $HOME refers to the home directory of the user.
 Read the man page for <b>qmail-inject</b>.
 You can have a link or a directory named .<u>dir</u> in the <u>.defaultqueue</u> directory which points to another directory having environment variables.
 Using this you can recursively span across multiple directories safely due to a builtin check to prevent infinite recursion.
+If you set <b>QUEUE_BASE</b> in this directory, then <u>/etc/indimail/cotrol/defaultqueue</u> gets skipped allowing you to override system configured environment variables.

 4. Using control files <b>from.envrules</b>, <b>fromd.envrules</b>, <b>rcpt.envrules</b>, <b>auth.envrules</b> - These are control files used by programs like <b>qmail-smtpd</b>, <b>qmail-inject</b>.
 They match on the sender or recipient address.
 Here you can set or unset environment variables for a sender, recipient or any regular expression to match multipler sender or recipients.
 To know these environment variables, read the man pages for <b>qmail-smtpd</b>, <b>qmail-inject</b>, <b>spawn-filter</b>.

 5. Using control file domainqueue - This can be used to set environment variable for any recipient domain.
 Read the man page for <b>qmail-smtpd</b>, <b>qmail-inject</b>.
+You can configure <b>domainqueue</b> to have indimail-mta configure differently for different domains.

 6. Nothing prevents a user from writing a shell script to set environment variables before calling any of indimail-mta programs.
 If you are familiar with UNIX, you will know how to set them.